Faxian: Works

-He noted that central Asian cities such as Khotan were Buddhist, with the clergy reading Indian manuscripts in Indian languages.
+Faxian noted that central Asian cities such as Khotan were Buddhist, with the clergy reading Indian Manuscripts in Indian languages.
 The local community revered the monks.
-In Taxila (now in Pakistan), states Faxian, he mentions a flourishing Buddhist community midst non-Buddhists.
-He describes elaborate rituals and public worship ceremonies, with support of the king, in the honor of the Buddha in India and Sri Lanka.
-He left India about 409 from Tamralipti – a port he states to be on its eastern coast.
+He mentions a flourishing Buddhist community in Taxila (now in Pakistan) amid a generally non-Buddhist community.
+He describes elaborate rituals and public worship ceremonies, with support of the king, in the honour of the Buddha in India and Sri Lanka.
+He wrote about cities like Pataliputra, Mathura, and Kannauj in Madhya Desha.
+He also wrote that inhabitants of Madhyadesha eat and dress like Chinese people.
+He declared Pataliputra to be a prosperous city.
+He left India about 409 from Tamralipti, a port he states to be on its eastern coast.
 However, some of his Chinese companion pilgrims who came with him on the journey decided to stay in India.